tamilselvanarjun/auto-ed/docs/mod1.rst

 2. Install the dependencies: pip install -r requirements.txt

-3. Launch the web app from the terminal: python ADapp.py
+3. Launch the web app from the terminal: python ADappHeroku.py

 4. Go to the local host in your browser to use the tool

 We welcome improvements and contributions!
+You can find more details about the underlying package in the DeveloperDocumentation jupyter notebook.
 If you would like to contribute to this project, please follow these steps:

 1. Clone the repo